rankirokz-prog/shubhdin/localization/SHUBHDIN-LANGUAGE-BIBLE.md

 **Answer to "are we learning?":** each individual fix was real, but fixing sources one at a time could never terminate — only checking the artifact the reviewer checks could.
 That check now exists and runs before every handoff.

 ---

+## 17. NEVER TEXT-EXTRACT JS ESCAPE SEQUENCES

+Auto-extracting the Kundli page's 106 ternaries by **regex over the file text** captured Hindi that was stored as JavaScript escapes (`\u0906\u092A…`) as *literal characters*.
+Re-emitting them through an escaper that doubles backslashes produced `\\u0906`, which renders on screen as the literal text `\u0906`.
+1070 strings shipped corrupted.

+**Rules:**
+1. To harvest strings from a page, **evaluate** the file (or decode escapes explicitly) — never treat `\uXXXX` as content.
+2. After any generated-file write, grep for `\\u[0-9a-f]{4}`; a non-zero count is always a bug.
+3. `test-reports.js` counts backslash-u sequences in rendered output — but the scan only catches Latin leaks, so a corrupted **Devanagari** string passes the language check.
+Grep the artifact as well as scanning the render.

+## 18. FREE KUNDLI HINDI: STILL PRE-BIBLE

+The seven paid reports had their Hindi **rewritten** under this Bible.
+The free Kundli's Hindi is the *original* literary prose and was only ever extended, never rewritten.
+A vocabulary scan found 37 literary/over-Sanskritised terms (प्रणय ×12, मर्यादित ×5, परिष्कृत ×5, आजीवन ×4, सुदृढ़ ×3, स्व-आसन, शय्या,
+द्विशुभ, चतुर्थांश …).
+Terminology also drifted (glossary headword पाद but body
+पद — now consistent).

+**This is the acquisition funnel and must read like the paid reports.**
+Workflow: add keys to `report-strings.hi.json` → `node apply-kundli-hi.js` →
+`node embed-ui.js all` → `node test-reports.js kundli`.

+---